IGG Abbreviation Guide

 Woggle – a leather woven band worn around the neckerchief

-World Thinking Day – The joint birthday of the Founder and Lady Baden-Powell on the 22nd February, when members around the world think of each other
+World Thinking Day – The joint birthday of the Founder and Lady Baden-Powell on 22 February, when members around the world think of each other